 Guidelines and Procedures

-Clubs and organizations are encouraged to continue to refer to the Club Handbook and consult with the Student Organization Assistance and Resources (S.O.A.R.) office to support their efforts.
+Clubs and organizations are encouraged to continue to refer to the Club Handbook and consult with the Club Hub staff to support their efforts.
 Departments and university programs are welcome to reach out to their leadership, the Student Involvement department, and/or the Associate Vice President for Student Life, Tricia Smith.

 Creative and safe engagement matters!

 - Student organizations should register events in RUInvolved.
 Registered events will automatically be advertised through the RU Mobile app and this allows the organizer to track attendance.
 Departments are also welcome (and encouraged) to do the same.
 Tracking attendance is required.
 Collection of attendance on paper forms is discouraged and, if necessary, should be entered into the event afterward.

 - Pursue virtual or hybrid group events, gatherings, and meetings whenever possible.
 Zoom is a great resource.
 Several social media platforms will also allow groups hangouts.

 - Consider the traffic flow, room set up, and staffing/volunteers needed to manage the energy and flow.
 Visible markers should be used for queue lines and seating areas.